Here are the 4 Main Things to Consider When Hiring a Skip Bin

 1. What kind of Waste do I have?

-Your starting point when looking to hire a skip bin is to consider the kind of waste you will be filling it with.
+Your starting point when hiring a skip bin is to consider the kind of waste you will be filling it with.
 Different types of waste have different regulations meaning that the cost to dispose of your waste will vary depending on the project.
 On top of this, bins have varying designs for waste type – you don’t want to be stuck with an over full bin that cannot be easily removed from your property.

 No doubt sticking to budget will be a key consideration for your project, thus knowing your rubbish type is the most important consideration.

 To ensure that your quote is accurate it’s imperative you have the right information when ordering your bin.
 If you start the job and realise the type of rubbish is not what you first thought, there is potential to end up with a hefty and unexpected bill.

 Here are some suggestions to help you hit the mark.

 Are you renovating?
 In this case there may be a wide variety of materials.
 Will these materials likely be heavy?
 In this case you will more than likely need a bin for Mixed Material Waste.